 Example of a SPAM email

-Example of a web address after a link has been selected in an email.
+Here is an example of a web address after a link has been selected in an email.
 Not the address does not begin with Https://

 Ensure you check the email address.
 If it looks dodgy then it probably is.

 - You receive an email claiming to be from a financial institution or telecommunication provider that you don’t have an account with.